sm2774us/full_stack_interview_prep_2021/README.md

 The contents have been broken down into **4** phases, covering the basics from HTML/CSS to APIs.
 It would be best to cover these phases in chronological order to gain a broad understanding from the basics to the more advanced topics.

+# Phase 0

+### A) Ice Breaker Questions

+#### General Questions
+Believe it or not, some people find that the most difficult part of the interview is the icebreaker portion that involves small talk and requires some clever improvisation on your part.
+You can prepare by knowing some of the questions potential employers might ask during this interview phase.
+Come up with a good story for each of the questions.
+If you don’t have an answer for these, then maybe you are not as gung-ho about web design as you thought you were.

+1. Have you learned something new or interesting lately?
+   * Make sure you know all the relevant news and blogs.
+You should be reading them regardless, but doing so on a daily basis during your job search is important.
+Be ready to talk casually and fluently about the latest web trends.

+2. Why did you get into coding, programming, etc.?
+   * "Because I can make good $," "I don’t like to dress up or shave," and "because I loved the movie Hackers," are not good enough answers.
+Well ... a comment about Hackers might fly but make sure you have a real backstory that describes your "Aha!" moment.

+3. What is your preferred development environment?
+   * This is your chance to talk shop and demonstrate some industry knowledge.
+Be prepared to talk about your favorite editor, browser, plug-ins, operating system, and other tools.
+Freshen up on your lingo.

+4. What is the coolest thing you ever coded?
+Do you have any personal projects you are working on?
+   * These two questions are interchangeable.
+Any developer worth his weight had to practice somewhere or on something before they landed their first gig.
+If not, how did you get this interview anyway?!
+Review your past experiences, and even if they were boring to you, figure out a new frame of reference that demonstrates passion and a zest for learning.

+### B) General Website Optimization Questions
+1. How do you optimize a website’s assets?
+   * There are a number of answers to this question: File concatenation, file compression, CDN Hosting, offloading assets, re-organizing and refining code, etc. Have a few ready.

+2. What are three ways to reduce page load time?
+   * Again there are many answers here: Reduce image sizes, remove unnecessary widgets, HTTP compression, put CSS at the top and script references at the bottom or in external files, reduce lookups, minimize redirects, caching, etc.

+3. What kind of things must you be wary of when design or developing for multilingual sites?
+   * Another problem with many solutions: setting the default language, using Unicode encoding, using the 'lang' attribute, being aware of standard font sizes and text direction, and language word length (may affect layout).

 # Phase 1